 At my age, dating is sometimes a comedy that is dying to be made into a movie, and this one turned out to be no exception.
 I should preface by saying that I would prefer to take things slowly while dating.
 I enjoy intimacy as much as anyone does but I need to feel a connection first.
 I had dated this woman once who turned out to be okay.
 She was not as attractive as I was used to, but she seemed all right if not a bit quirky.
 We connected on a few levels.
 Although I had not yet felt any chemistry, I decided a week or so later to try a second date.
 In hindsight, that was not a good idea.
 We got to a restaurant where she began to inhale three drinks and a meal in no time.
 Then, instead of the movie I had suggested we see afterwards, she said that I could save some money and we could go to her place where I might "get lucky".
 Unlucky was the word for it.
 I really did not want to go over there since I really didn't know her yet.
 At the same time, I didn't want to seem rude.
 I had been insensitive, knowingly and unknowingly, in some previous relationships.
 So, I had decided that I would make a sincere effort to finally rid myself of the bad trait.
 So on the way there, I was treated to having my fingers sucked, which I hated, and to her telling me that she is the world's greatest at sex.
-Anyway, after I returned from the bathroom at her place, there she was sitting on her bed naked.
-As I entered the bedroom, I was greeted by the most foul-smelling rear end this side of the cattle auctions.
+Anyway, after I returned from the bathroom at her place, there she was sitting on her bed.
+As I entered the bedroom, I was greeted by the most foul-smelling smell this side of the cattle auctions.
 That was followed by drunken, loud, and totally unclassy sexual lines that would have only been welcomed on the set of a low-budget porn flick.
 What is so difficult about basic personal hygiene and a bit of class?
 Needless to say, I exited shortly thereafter and never contacted her again.
 I decided then and there that I would revoke the new rule I had made with myself about not being rude, and instead would definitely say something about any moves that are way out of line.
 A funny thing happened from all of this.
 While I was with her, we discovered that we had a mutual friend.
 Later when I mentioned her, the first thing he said was, "You know she is a nut, right?"
 Like I said, a screenplay in the making.

 — Hank, 52